Typescript Array Tutorial with Examples

 variableArrayName=[list of objects/elements]

-One way, declares a variable with type and empty square bracket syntax([])
+One way is to declare a variable with a type and empty square brackets([])

 var array1: string[];

-After that, initialize an array with the square brackets of values.
+Then, initialize the array with values.
 Here, an empty array is assigned with values.

 array1 = [];